Budget Travel in Mexico and Central America

 Taxis are inexpensive except where lots of tourists on a short vacation congregate: Costa Rica, Mexican beach resorts, and northern Belize, for instance.
 You can often hire a car and driver for the day for the same or less than renting a car, but the latter can be good for a group wanting to do overnight excursion or take time seeing the sites.
 Expect to pay as much or more as you would for a car in Europe, Canada, or the U.S., however, and you generally can't take it across the border to a different country.

 In terms of guidebooks, they all have their ups and downs and it’s hard to recommend one specific series for Mexico and Central America.
+The Moon Handbooks for specific countries are usually written by local experts and are authoritative.
 The Lonely Planet ones for this region are generally decent, but not great.
-The Moon Handbooks for specific countries are usually written by local experts and are more authoritative.
 The Rough Guide ones offer the most background and cultural information.
 The Let’s Go books are known for having the best rundown on local bars and clubs—but mostly cover destinations with lots of bars and clubs.
 So leaf through a few and see which suits best.
 For Mexico you're better off getting one for a specific region than the whole huge country.
 It's too much to jam in otherwise.
 One great exception is The People's Guide to Mexico, which will give you more insight into the country and its people than all the others added together.

 The websites above can also be good sources for planning information.
 They all give a little taste of the destinations and include some weather and money info.
-Lonely Planet’s site has the most active travel message board on the planet, with 8,000 posts total on separate branches for Mexico and Central America.
+Lonely Planet’s Thorntree Forum is the most active travel message board on the planet, with thousands of posts on Mexico and Central America.
 If you can find a local English newspaper online (or read the Spanish one), even better.

 For articles on what's new in the region, the best bets are Latin Flyer, The Economist, and The BBC.

 Many independent tourism-related websites for a region are nothing more than hotel and agency listing services.
 We haven’t found any quality, comprehensive sites on El Salvador, Panama, or Guatemala for instance.
-If you find one, send us a note!
+If you find one, leave us a comment!
 The following are all useful, country-specific sites for trip planning:

 Nicaragua Tourism finally translated its site into English and put up some nice photos, making it instantly the most attractive one to start with.